Discover more from Tech World With Milan Newsletter

 1. Clean Code

-One of the greatest software development books ever written by Uncle Bob Martin in 2008.
+It is one of the most excellent software development books ever written by Uncle Bob Martin in 2008.
 It is written to teach software engineers the principles of writing clean programming code.
 There are a lot of examples inside, showing how to refactor code to be more readable and maintainable.
-In addition, it includes chapters for common mistakes made by all kinds of programmers and chapters for explaining SOLID principles of object-oriented design.
-Even though examples in the book are made in Java, it is equally useful for other object-oriented programming languages.

 In addition to this book, there are more books in the Uncle Bob series, such as Clean Coder, Clean Architecture, etc.

-Link: Amazon.com
+🔗 Link: Amazon.com

 2. The Pragmatic Programmer

-This book is filled with both technical and professional practical advice for developers in order to become better developers.
-It examines what it means to be a modern developer, by going through topics that range from personal responsibility and career development to architectural techniques.
-Even though written in 1999. it is still valid in many aspects.
-The unique thing about this book is that it teaches you a pragmatic way with a collection of tips to improve the development process.
-Authors for example advise readers to learn one text editor and use it for everything and also recommend using version-tracking software for even the smallest projects.
+This book is filled with technical and practical advice for developers to improve.
+It examines what it means to be a modern developer by going through topics that range from personal responsibility and career development to architectural techniques.
+Even though it was written in 1999, it is still valid in many aspects, and there is an updated version (20th Anniversary) from 2019.

-Link: Amazon.com
+🔗 Link: Amazon.com

 3. Code Complete

-Link: Amazon.com
+🔗 Link: Amazon.com

 4. Design Patterns: Elements of Reusable Object-Oriented Software

-Link: Amazon.com
+🔗 Link: Amazon.com

-Link: Amazon.com
+🔗 Link: Amazon.com

 5. Refactoring: Improving the Design of Existing Code

-Link: Amazon.com
+🔗 Link: Amazon.com

 6. Introduction to Algorithms

-Link: Amazon.com
+🔗 Link: Amazon.com

-Link: Amazon.com
+🔗 Link: Amazon.com

 7. Structure and Interpretation of Computer Programs

-Link: Amazon.com
+🔗 Link: Amazon.com

 8. Working Effectively with Legacy Code

-In this book, Michael Feathers offer different strategies how to deal with large and untested legacy code bases.
-The book is important, as almost every developer at some point in their career, has to work with a legacy system and it still represents of the most challenging problems for many companies.
-The book goes deep into the understanding general process of a software change like adding features, fixing bugs, optimizing performances, etc. In addition, it will learn you how to get legacy code ready for testing and identify where the code needs changes.
+The book goes deep into understanding the general process of a software change, like adding features, fixing bugs, optimizing performances, etc. In addition, it will teach you how to get legacy code ready for testing and identify where the code needs changes.
 Examples in the book are written in C, C++, C#, and Java.

-Link: Amazon.com
+🔗 Link: Amazon.com

 9. Programming Pearls

-Link: Amazon.com
+🔗 Link: Amazon.com

 10. Patterns of Enterprise Application Architecture

-Link: Amazon.com
+🔗 Link: Amazon.com

 Honorable mentions

 The Art of Computer Programming, written by a famous computer scientist from Stanford University, Prof. Donald Knuth.
-This book is very popular and highly praised by many of the top programmers in the world for its combined mathematical exactness with outstanding humor throughout the chapters.
+This book is very popular and highly praised by many of the top programmers in the world for its combined mathematical exactness and outstanding humor throughout the chapters.

 Enterprise Integration Patterns is a book by Gregor Hohpe and Bobby Woolf that describes how applications exchange data and communicate.
-It encompasses messaging patterns, messaging components, and some real-life examples of how a banking system would be designed.
+It encompasses messaging patterns, components, and real-life examples of how a banking system would be designed.

 References